-Beginning in January 2019, you will see an increase in your electric bill—the first increase since 2014.
-Every few years, your not-for-profit cooperative analyzes costs and how our rates recover them.
-During the third quarter of 2018, an outside consultant was hired for this purpose.
-After a careful review of the results, the cooperative’s management and board of trustees recommended an increase in 2019 to ensure continued, reliable delivery of the electric service you have come to expect.
+Beginning in October, you will see an increase in your electric bill.
+Every year, your not-for-profit cooperative analyzes its costs for providing you service and how its rates recover them.
+After carefully reviewing the results from this year’s analysis the cooperative’s management and board of trustees recognized the need to increase your rates in 2020 to ensure safe, reliable delivery of the high-quality service you have come to expect.
+Read more…

 The more you know!

 Q & A (This is a running Q&A and Consolidated will frequently update)

 How are my rates changing?

 As a residential member, you will see an increase of $6.75 to your monthly service charge beginning in October.
 The distribution usage rate will remain unchanged.
 The included table of the distribution charges is an example of an average residential member’s bill using 1,300 kWh per month.

 Didn’t Consolidated just increase electric rates last year?

 Yes, your electric rates increased in late 2018.
 While there is never a good time to have your bill increase, the decision was made by the co-op’s management team and board of trustees to put an increase in effect this fall.

 We have always and will always do what we can to keep our costs reasonably low, and members continue to reap the rewards of sharing ownership in a responsible and responsive cooperative; when we collect more revenue than our costs, you get your share back in the form of capital credits.